fangel/RelAlg.js/bower_components/flight/doc/base_api.md

 };
 ```

+<a name="this.initialize"></a>
 ## this.initialize()

-This method is attached to the prototype of every Component and called when a component instance is created.
+This method is attached to the prototype of every Component; it accepts the component's node and an `options`
+object as arguments.
+The core implementation, which is called every time an instance is created, will assign the
+node to the instance and override the default `attr`s with the `options` object.

-The method is typically augmented by supplying a function as an argument to the `after`
+Components and Mixins will typically augment the core implementation by supplying a function as an argument to the
-method (see the [advice API](advice_api.md) for more information).
-This is a
+`after` method (see the [advice API](advice_api.md) for more information).
+This is a good place to set up event
-good place to set up event listeners that bind to callbacks.
+listeners that bind to callbacks.

 ```js
 this.after('initialize', function() {